-In order to ensure that there is independent challenge, all Executive Committees require the CRO or Head of Compliance to attend in order to be quorate and the Credit Risk Committee and the Customer and Operational Risk Committee are chaired by the CRO and Head of Compliance respectively.
+In order to ensure that there is independent challenge, all Executive Committees require the CRO or Chief Compliance Officer to attend.

 Below the Executive Committees there is a hierarchy of sub-committees and working groups with responsibility for managing specific risks.